 Links

-Each link requires source and target — either node id strings or node objects:
+Each link requires source and target node ids:

 | Field | Type | Default | Description |